mariannamb/SQL_Gender_Study/README.md

 # 👋🏼 Introduction
-**What are the sex-based disparities within households in the Philippines?** How does a person's sex dictate their life experience?
-Does it affect their family life, education, employment, and finances?
+**How does gender influence the roles and responsibilities of household heads and members in the Philippines?**
+In what ways does gender shape family dynamics within households?
+To what extent do gender roles impact access to education, employment opportunities, and financial literacy?

 These questions popped into my head after reading *‘Invisible Women: Exposing Data Bias in a World Designed for Men’* by Caroline Criado Perez.
 The book discussed **the gender data gap,** and highlighted multiple examples of gender bias mainly in Europe and America.
 As a Filipino, I wondered how similar or different things were for my country. 🤔

-I worked with a public dataset available on the website of the Philippine Statistics Authority: Annual Poverty Indicators Survey 2019.* I figured that analyzing this sex-disaggregated data would help me uncover valuable insights into the lives of men vs. women in the Philippines.
+I worked with a public dataset available on the website of the Philippine Statistics Authority: Annual Poverty Indicators Survey 2019.* I figured that analyzing this sex-disaggregated data would help me uncover valuable insights into families in the Philippines and the presence and impact of gender roles.
 Using SQL and Tableau, I analyzed relationships between certain variables and visualized my results. 📊

 This is the second part of my project.
-The first part was shared on Tableau Public and can be viewed [here](https://public.tableau.com/views/Sex-BasedDisparitieswithinthePhilippines2019/HouseholdMembers2?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link).
+The first part was shared on Tableau Public and can be viewed [here](https://public.tableau.com/views/GenderRolesinthePhilippines2019/HeadofHousehold1?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link).

 **I decided to use the 2019 dataset as this was the latest one available on the website that was the most complete.
 I hope to keep updating this project as new data becomes available.*